skmin-lab/unixmd/docs/source/objects/qm/prog_turbomole.rst

 - **functional** *(string)* - Default: *'b-lyp'*

   Functional for DFT calculation.
-Here, you should refer to manual of TM program if you want to see detailed lists for **functional** variable.
+Here, you should refer to manual of Turbomole program if you want to see detailed lists for **functional** variable.

 \

 - **basis_set** *(string)* - Default: *'SV(P)'*

   Basis set for calculation.
-Here, you should refer to manual of TM program if you want to see detailed lists for **basis_set** variable.
+Here, you should refer to manual of Turbomole program if you want to see detailed lists for **basis_set** variable.

 \

 - **memory** *(integer)* - Default: *50*

- Total memory used for calculation. unit is 'MB'
+  Total memory used for calculation. unit is MB

 \

 - **scf_max_iter** *(integer)* - Default: *50*

   Maximum number of SCF iterations.

 \

 - **scf_en_tol** *(integer)* - Default: *6*

   Energy convergence of SCF iterations.
-Default value is :math:`10^{-\textbf{scf_en_tol}}`.
+Conversion criteria is :math:`10^{-\textbf{scf_en_tol}}`.

 \

 - **cis_max_iter** *(integer)* - Default: *25*

   Maximum number of CIS iterations.

 \

 - **cis_en_tol** *(integer)* - Default: *6*

   Energy convergence of CIS iterations.
-Default value is :math:`10^{-\textbf{cis_en_tol}}`.
+Conversion criteria is :math:`10^{-\textbf{cis_en_tol}}`.

 \

 - **qm_path** *(string)* - Default: *'./'*

   Path for QM binary.
-Path must be include binary file itself.
-For example, **qm_path** = *'/opt/TURBOMOLE/define'*.
+Path must not be include binary file itself.
+For example, **qm_path** = *'/opt/TURBOMOLE'*.

 \

 - **nthreads** *(integer)* - Default: *1*

   Number of threads for calculation.

 \

 - **version** *(string)* - Default: *'6.4'*

   Version of Turbomole program.
-Our interface script is generated with 6.4 version of TM program.
+Our interface script is generated with 6.4 version of Turbomole program.

 \